t e s t i m o n i a l s

 Thank you MJ for everything you are!!!

-I absolutely appreciate your posts on LinkedIn.
-It hits home for me.
-I believe that if men take a second to read them it would maybe help them reevaluate themselves.
-I can tell you that I’m a lot stronger than what I was and my abuser taught me a lot about my Inner strength.
-Which I appreciate 😊 What draws me to your posts is the raw emotion that you're willing to share with everyone without fear of judgment.
+I absolutely appreciate your Healing Hearts posts on LinkedIn.
+They hit home for me.
+I believe that if men take a second to read them, it would maybe help them reevaluate themselves.
+I can tell you that I’m a lot stronger than what I was, and my abuser taught me a lot about my Inner Strength...which I appreciate 😊 What draws me to your posts is the raw emotion that you're willing to share with everyone without fear of judgment.

 - JC, Charlotte, NC